SHIPPING / PAYMENT+

 Are your products made of milk?

 We aren't called MooGoo because our products are based on milk.
 Fresh milk in a cream would go off and be smelly.
 Yuck!
-We do use Milk Protein in a few of our skin and hair care products, and it's sourced ethically and sustainably from happy and healthy cows raised on a beautiful farm in New Zealand.
-We use Milk Protein because research has found that it can increase skin elasticity by up to 20%.
-Skin elasticity ensures lines and wrinkles are minimized after any movement of the skin.
+We do use ethically and sustainably sourced Australian Milk Protein in a few of our skin and hair care products.
+Research has found that Milk Protein can increase skin elasticity by up to 20%, and it helps protect hair fibers and revitalizes its natural protective layer.